GSA/digitalgov.gov/content/services/service_usagov-short-urls.md

 url: /services/usa-gov-short-urls/

 # What is the name of the product or service?
-title: 'Go.USA.gov'
+title: "Go.USA.gov"

 # Keep it short — should be no longer than 10 words.
-summary: 'A URL shortener for official government domains.'
+summary: "A URL shortener for official government domains."

 # Will this point to an external source URL?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes